gmemstr/Platypus/README.md

 ### Deploying (Script)

-Deploying the script can be a bit tricky, and I hope to have this more streamlined in 3.1.
+If you would like to tinker with the script, take a peek at `Scripts/generate_aor_packages.py` and modify the values to match up to your database.
+It will automagically create zip packages containing the `aor.py` and `aor_config.json` files (already filled out too).

-You'll want to edit `Scripts/config.json` to match the values in your database, namely changing the `"UUID":` field.
+Alternatively, you'll want to edit `Scripts/config.json` to match the values in your database, namely changing the `"UUID":` field.
 You can leave the interval alone.

 Then you can copy the config and `aor.py` script to your server and run the script,